 Tell us about you and your family?

-I have been married to the love my life (Emily) for 15 years.
+I have been married to the love my life (Emily) for over 20 years.
 We have 3 wonderful children: Eli, Ethan, and Cate.
 The greatest joy of my life is being a follower of Christ, husband, and father.

 What is your favorite book and why?